SoftwareAG/c8y-docs/content/authentication/sso-bundle/custom-template.md

 | Visible on Login screen                    |Indicates whether the login option is enabled or not

 Each time a user logs in, the content of the access token and ID token is verified and serves as the basis for the user's access to the {{< product-c8y-iot >}} platform.
 The following section provides the mapping between JWT claims and access to the platform.
-The administrator can define **Source of dynamic access mapping**.
-The JWT claims can be retrieved from both the access token and the ID token.
+Under Source of dynamic access mapping, the administrator can specify the source from which the JWT claims are retrieved, either access token or ID token.

  ![Custom access mapping](/images/users-guide/Administration/sso-custom-access-mapping-source-principle.png)

-The user access mapping configuration also provides the following **Dynamic access mapping principle** as options:
+Under Dynamic access mapping principle you can select one of the following options:

 * **Use dynamic access mapping only on user creation**: When selected, dynamic access mapping will be used only when a new user logs in to fill in the initial roles.
 When a user already exists in {{< product-c8y-iot >}}, the roles will not be overwritten nor updated.